aliesbelik/poldi/README.md

 ## Manifests

+- [cdntest](https://github.com/Redundancy/cdntest) - A CLI tool for gathering info in order to debug CDN connection issues without requiring end users to install and use complicated tools.
 - [curlie](https://github.com/rs/curlie) - A frontend to `curl` that adds the ease of use of `httpie`, without compromising on features and performance.
-- [dnstrace](https://github.com/rs/dnstrace) - DNS resolution tracing tool, performs a DNS resolution by tracing the delegation path from the root name servers, and by following the CNAME chain.
+- [dnstrace](https://github.com/rs/dnstrace) - A DNS resolution tracing tool, performs a DNS resolution by tracing the delegation path from the root name servers, and by following the CNAME chain.
 - [tcping](https://elifulkerson.com/projects/tcping.php) - Eli Fulkerson's TCP ping tool, simulates `ping` over TCP by establishing a connection to network hosts.